Imane-ux/YaTzi-Web-Game/README.md

 *Run the Game:*
 ```
+If you're not using XAMPP:
+1. You can open new terminal at project folder and run command line: php -S localhost:8000
+    --> Make sure to have php installed on your mac.

-Open index.html in your web browser.
+2. Open this link http://localhost:8000 on your web browser.
 ```
 ### Game Instructions